Last updated on June 2nd, 2026:

 Research is the documentation of what I’ve learned on this training journey.
-The result is a system called Sendō built on running, strength training, meditation and yoga.
+The result is a system called Midori Sendō built on running, strength training and yoga.

-Start with the Core Disciplines - they break down the physical and mental benefits of each practice.
-Each post links to the next, all the way down to the final topic in this research library.
+Start with the Core Disciplines: they break down the physical and mental benefits of each practice.
 If you’re ready to go, skip to the Training Programs.

 Core Disciplines